 Strategic Marketing planning is one of the necessary steps in creating a successful business plan.
 Simply put, the marketing plan keeps those who wish to provide goods and services in touch with the interests and needs of those customers who are potential buyers.
 The process of developing and implementing a strategic method to identify potential consumer demand and to then satisfy that demand profitably is known as marketing planning.
-A successful plan involves extensive research, data analysis, a marketing strategy and regular re-evaluation.
+The successful plan involves extensive research, data analysis, a marketing strategy and regular re-evaluation.

 We need to evaluate Macro-Environmental factors as well as Micro-Environmental factors.
-The first phase will be looking Market Analysis, Market Segmentation, and competitive environment ( Porter Five Forces).
+The first phase will be looking at Market Analysis, Market Segmentation, and competitive environment ( Porter Five Forces).

 PLAN THE MARKETING MIX

 This process decides which marketing activities will be implemented, looking at the Marketing Mix and at the Pricing Models .
 It is the strategy for bringing the product or service to the public in a manner that creates Sustainable Competitive Advantage .
-As specific marketing objectives are decided, a plan is created to achieve those goals in a timely fashion.
+As specific marketing objectives are decided, a plan is created to achieve those goals quickly.
 Working backwards from the goals, planners set measurable tasks or actions, assign them to specific persons, and frame them within yearly, monthly and weekly calendar schedules.
-Earlier market analysis helped pinpoint the personalities and shopping habits of potential customers.
+The earlier market analysis helped pinpoint the personalities and shopping habits of potential customers.
 Now, the company can create effective marketing materials and implement a plan to get its advertising information before the targeted audience.
 An effective strategy must present the product in such a manner that potential customers will not only be aware of it, but that they will demand it from this company because of its uniqueness, and they will be willing to pay for it.

 successful marketing planning must include evaluation and

-Businesses evolve and products or services may have limited life
+Businesses evolve, and products or services may have limited life

 spans.
 Reviewing and revising as necessary keeps the company on track